TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 1. A subprocess is created using the *spawnto* executable.
 Mudge refers to this as a "sacrificial process" because it acts as a host for your payloads, isolating your Beacon's process from any failure in your code.
 2. A reflective DLL is injected into the subprocess to load the .NET Runtime.
 3. The reflective DLL loads an intermediate .NET Assembly to handle errors and improve the stability of your payload.
-4. The intermediate .NEt Assembly loads your .NET Assembly from memory inside the subprocess.
+4. The intermediate .NET Assembly loads your .NET Assembly from memory inside the subprocess.
 5. The main entry point of your Assembly is invoked along with your command-line arguments.

 The result is that execute-assembly *does* allow you to inject your .NET Assembly into a remote process.
-However, it does not let you specify what process to inject into or how that injection occurs.
+However, it does not let you inject into a running process or specify how that injection occurs.
 It is only modular in *what* you can run, not *how* you can run it.
+The most that you can do is to specify what exceutable is run for your sacrificial subprocess by changing the *spawnto* variable in your Malleable C2 Profile. execute-assembly also has a hidden size limitation of 1 MB for your payloads, which limits your flexibility in designing post-exploitation tools.

 ## Moving Forward

-To move past these faults, we need something that meets the following requirements:
+To move past these limitations, we need an technique that meets the following requirements:

 * Allows you to run .NET code from memory.
 * Can work with any Windows process, regardless of its architecture and current state.